-Every single co-owner of an interest in the property (no matter how small) must agree in order for a voluntary partition to occur.
+Every co-owner of an interest in the property (no matter how small) must agree in order for a voluntary partition to occur.
 The remedy when agreement cannot be reached is for one or more of the co-owners to seek a court-ordered division by means of a partition suit.
 It is also possible to file a “friendly” partition action if the parties desire a court decree that ratifies their agreement.

 There are two kinds of judicially-ordered partition: partition in kind, which refers to the actual physical division of land by metes and bounds; and a judicially-ordered sale of the property, when partition in kind is not feasible or cannot be achieved fairly and equitably.

-Note that partition is not the appropriate remedy when there is no common title or title is in dispute.
+Partition is not the appropriate remedy when there is no common title or title is in dispute.

-In this discussion, the terms “co-owners” and “joint owners” are used interchangeably.
+In this discussion, the terms co-owners and joint owners are used interchangeably.

 The Right to Partition

 Property Code Chapters 23, 23A, and 29, as well as Rules 756-771 of the Rules of Civil Procedure apply to partition actions.
-Section 23.001 et seq. states:
+Section 23.001 states: